liferay/liferay-frontend-projects/dxp/aui_script.md

 #### Caveats

-You can't use both require and use in the same tag. use is for declaring dependencies on AUI modules, while require gives access to ES modules.
+You can't use both `require` and `use` in the same tag. use is for declaring dependencies on AUI modules, while require gives access to ES modules.

-You can see more information about `aui:script` [here](https://help.liferay.com/hc/en-us/articles/360017882752-Loading-Modules-with-AUI-Script-in-Liferay-DXP).
+You can see more information about `aui:script` in ["Loading Modules with AUI Script in Liferay DXP"](https://help.liferay.com/hc/en-us/articles/360017882752-Loading-Modules-with-AUI-Script-in-Liferay-DXP).